Glossary of U.S. Education and Academic Terms

 An official document proving a promise of funding from an individual or organization.

 The land or grounds on which the buildings of a college or university are located.
 MVCC has two campuses; one in Rome and one in Utica.

 A branch of the Department of Homeland Security and is responsible for protecting the U.S. borders.

 A department of MVCC that provides non-credit classes and workshops for training.
-They offer free ESL courses over the summer at the MVCC EOC on Elizabeth Street.

 A college or university that admits both men and women; also refers to a dormitory that houses both men and women.
 MVCC has co-ed residence halls with single-sex suites.

 A student who lives in accommodations that are not administered by the College and are off the campus grounds.
 He or she travels to campus every day for classes.
 A student who lives with a host family or in a house or apartment of their own is considered a “commuter student.”

 Courses that provide the foundation of the degree program and are required of all students seeking that degree.